-Air Traffic Controller (ATC) Tests
+Air Traffic Controller (ATC) Tests in 2023

 It can take anywhere from two to four years to become a fully certified Air Traffic Controller (ATC).